maxim-belkin/playground2/git-workflows.md

 ```

 Notice that although we had to do "absolutely the same" conflict resolution, the history is now linear, without merge commits.
-Consider using `pull --rebase` if you prefer to linear commit history.
+Consider using `pull --rebase` if you prefer to have linear commit history.

+Note that we put "abolutely the same" in quotes.
+The reason we did that is because the order of lines in the resulting files with resolved conflicts is different.